Non-semistable exceptional objects in hereditary categories: some remarks and conjectures: Remarks about in star shaped quivers

 To show (b) we have to find $f_2 \in \Hom(k^{\alpha_2}, k^{\alpha'_2})$, s. t. $x \circ \rho - \rho' \circ f_2 =y$ for any $x\in \Hom(k^{\alpha_1}, k^{\alpha'_1})$ and any $y\in \Hom(k^{\alpha_2}, k^{\alpha'_1})$.
 Since $\rho'$ is surjective, then it has right inverse $in:k^{\alpha'_1} \rightarrow k^{\alpha'_2}$, and then we can choose $f_2=in \circ (x \circ \rho-y)$.

-So far, we proved the lemma, when $n=2$.
+So far, we proved (a), (b), when $n=2$.
 Now by using induction and the already proved case $n=2$ one can easily prove (a), (b) for each $n\geq 2$.
 The statements in (c), (d), (e), and (f) follow from (a) and (b). \epr In Lemma \ref{second comp hill} we allow one of the components $\rho$, $\rho'$ to be of a type different from thin.
 More precisely: \begin{df} Let $Q$ be a star shaped quiver(as in Figure \eqref{star shaped quiver}).
-We say that $\alpha \in \NN^{V(Q)}$ is a hill vector if \end{df} The non-vanishing condition for $\alpha(u_{n-1})$, $ \alpha(v_{n-1})$, $\alpha(w_{n-1})$ in this definition simplifies our considerations, but we suspect that this condition can be relaxed.
+We say that $\alpha \in \NN^{V(Q)}$ is a hill vector if In the case of number of rays bigger than three, we impose that $\alpha$ is non-vanishing on all the vertices adjacent to $s$. \end{df}